Air Fryer Recipe

 Method

 - Season the lamb cutlets with salt, pepper, and rosemary.
-Let them sit at room temperature for about 15 minutes.
+Leave them to sit at room temperature for about 15 minutes.

-- In a small saucepan over medium heat, combine the pomegranate juice, honey, balsamic vinegar, and garlic.
-Stir occasionally and let it reduce until thick, about 10 minutes.
+- In a small saucepan over medium heat, mix the pomegranate juice, honey, balsamic vinegar, and garlic.
+Stir now and then, letting it reduce until thick, about 10 minutes.
 Set aside.

 - Preheat your air fryer to 180°C (350°F).

-- Lightly spray the lamb cutlets with olive oil.
+- Lightly mist the lamb cutlets with olive oil.

-- Place the lamb cutlets in the air fryer basket, ensuring they are not overcrowded.
+- Arrange the lamb cutlets in the air fryer basket, making sure they are not overcrowded.

-- Cook for about 10-12 minutes, flipping halfway through, until they reach your desired level of doneness.
+- Cook for about 10-12 minutes, turning halfway through, until they reach your preferred level of doneness.

-- Brush the pomegranate glaze over the cutlets and air fry again for an additional 2 minutes to caramelize the glaze.
+- Brush the pomegranate glaze over the cutlets, then air fry again for an additional 2 minutes to caramelise the glaze.

 Why this works in an air fryer